Toepfer-Lab/webKinPred/docs/CONTRIBUTING.md

   - The pooled tensor is deterministic for `(seq_id, checkpoint_key)`.
   - Persist `catpred_esm2/{parameter}/{model_key}/{seq_id}.pt`.
 - EITLEM example
-  - EITLEM consumes a full residue matrix.
+  - EITLEM consumes a full residue matrix and is not sequence-deterministic.
   - Preferred pattern is ephemeral files, run prediction, then delete touched files.
   - See `models/EITLEM/Code/eitlem_prediction_script.py` for this pattern.